 Evening Meals or drinks

-Please book your flight before you RSVP and send me an email to confirm your booking.
+Please book your flight before you RSVP and send me an email with a copy of your flight details to confirm your booking:

 London Stansted to Glasgow